 Any activity that places your neck in an awkward position for an extended amount of time could cause the muscles around in your neck to become fatigued and spasm.
 For example, holding your phone against your shoulder while you talk, sleeping with your neck at an awkward angle, carrying a heavy bag on one shoulder, or having to look downward to view your computer screen can all cause neck stiffness.

-A newer cause of this is known as "text-neck," a real and growing cause of neck pain and stiffness as a result of people spending more and more time looking down at their smartphones.
+A newer cause of neck strain is known as "text neck," which is neck pain and stiffness caused by people spending more and more time looking down at their smartphones.

 2. Cervical spine disorders